Manor of Molland: Hugh II Culme (died 1545)

 Hugh II Culme (died 1545) (son) was a minor at the death of his father and in 1526 was awarded in wardship to George Rolle of Stevenstone.
 As patron he presented an incumbent to Molland Church in 1532.
 He married Agnes Frye, daughter of William Frye of Yarty in the parish of Membury.
 She survived him and remarried to John Willoughby (1509–1558) of Efford in the parish of Shobrooke, near Crediton, which family also became influential in the parish of Molland, holding the advowson, alternately with Culme.
 John Willoughby appointed the incumbent to Knowstone-cum-Molland in 1559(sic).
 The Molland-Champson family were descended from Sir John Willoughby, the 3rd son of John de Willoughby, 3rd Baron Willoughby de Eresby (1329–1372).
 In 1567 Hugh II's daughter Agnes Culme married Richard Willoughby (d.1602), her step-father's son, and bore him 11 children.
 In 1583 Richard Willoughby "clothier of Molland and Exeter", purchased the estate of "La Hill" (Leyhill) in Payhembury, near Honiton.
 His household accounts during the years 1644-6 and some correspondence survive in the Somerset Record Office.
-Their eldest son was John Willoughby (died 1658) whose daughter Anne married Amias Bampfield, the 4th son of Sir Amyas Bampfylde (died 1626) of the near-by manor of North Molton, whose effigy exists in North Molton Church.
-John Willoughby (died 1658) married secondly his daughter's young niece Elizabeth Bampfield, sister of Sir John Bampfylde, 1st Baronet (c.
+Their eldest son was John Willoughby (died 1658) whose daughter Anne married Amias Bampfylde, the 4th son of Sir Amyas Bampfylde (died 1626) of the near-by manor of North Molton, whose effigy exists in North Molton Church.
+John Willoughby (died 1658) married secondly his daughter's young niece Elizabeth Bampfylde, sister of Sir John Bampfylde, 1st Baronet (c.
 1610 – 1650).
-One of his younger sons, Nicholas Culme, had a daughter Anne Culme who was the third wife of the highly influential Sir John Doddridge (1555–1628), Justice of the King's Bench and Member of Parliament, whose second wife had been Dorothy Bampfield, a daughter of Sir Amyas Bampfylde (died 1626).
+One of his younger sons, Nicholas Culme, had a daughter Anne Culme who was the third wife of the highly influential Sir John Doddridge (1555–1628), Justice of the King's Bench and Member of Parliament, whose second wife had been Dorothy Bampfylde, a daughter of Sir Amyas Bampfylde (died 1626).
 His monument with reclining effigy is situated in the Lady Chapel of Exeter Cathedral and displays on a cartouche his own arms impaled with Culme.
-Next to it is a separate monument with effigy of Dorothy Bampfield.
+Next to it is a separate monument with effigy of Dorothy Bampfylde.